victoryosiobe/kingchop/README.md

 - correct
 - gravity

-The rest options work well for it.
-But the **showDelimeters** option which is by default true, causes all non-words to stay in results.
-If set to false, it removes all non-words only for the `toWord()` method, except single quotes that gives words like, don't, doesn’t... meaning.
+The **showDelimeters** option which is by default true, causes all non-words to stay in results.
+If set to false, it removes all non-words only for the `toWord()` method, except single quotes that gives words like, don't, doesn’t..., their meaning.

-Apart from numbers, between words single quotes, like (' or ’), other characters even in sequence, are chopped characters by characters.
+Apart from numbers, numbers and words (together), and single quotes (like, ' or ’), other characters, even in sequence, are chopped character by character.

 ---

 ### **`toSubSentence(<string>)`**

-This method chops text into sub sentences arrays.
-Sub sentences delimeters are `:,;`, some others, and sentences delimeters too are used.
+This method chops text into sub sentences array.
+Sub sentences delimeters are `:,;` and some others.
+Sentence delimeters are used too.
 Yes, enclosers are counted as sub sentences.
 It will use those parameters for initializing, to offsets rules guiding it.
-It's going to be a standard method of **kingchop**.
+It's a standard method of **kingchop**.

 **Example Of Usage**: